Zimbra-Community/pgp-zimlet/README.md

 Feature list: https://github.com/Zimbra-Community/pgp-zimlet/wiki

 Adding PGP support to Zimbra Collaboration Suite, currently tested on:
-- Windows: Internet Explorer 11, Google Chrome, Chromium, Firefox
+- Windows: Google Chrome, Chromium, Firefox
-- Linux: Google Chrome, Chromium, Firefox, Iceweasel
+- Linux: Google Chrome, Chromium, Firefox
-- MacOS OSX: Google Chrome, Safari 10.0
+- MacOS OSX: Google Chrome, Safari

-This Zimlet ONLY WORKS with Zimbra version 8.7.11 and above and is tested on 8.8.
+This Zimlet ONLY WORKS with Zimbra version 8.8.15 and above.

 This Zimlet is not available for use in Zimbra Desktop.